UCTB: An Urban Computing Tool Box for Building Spatiotemporal Prediction Services: Related Work

+Although both UCTB and \textit{Libcity} share overarching objectives, UCTB distinguishes itself as a toolbox founded on our custom-designed workflow tailored for STP.
+Unlike \textit{Libcity}, UCTB incorporates specialized modules aimed at facilitating region generation and knowledge management within the spatiotemporal prediction workflow.
+For example, function \textit{partition} implements various regional divisions, function \textit{binding} implements binding between units and regions, Class \textit{ST\_MoveSample} samples based on temporal knowledge to obtain temporal features, and Class \textit{GraphGenerator} builds graphs based on spatial knowledge to capture spatial correlations.
+Moreover, UCTB prioritizes extensibility and code reusability by introducing a \textit{BaseModel} as the foundational class for other models and incorporating numerous reusable layers in the model definition phase, streamlining the development of spatiotemporal prediction services tailored to specific scenario requirements.

-While UCTB shares many commonalities with LibCity, one key difference is that UCTB focuses on managing and integrating domain knowledge in a unified way for various crowd flow prediction scenarios, no matter which spatiotemporal prediction model is used.
-In other words, given a specific crowd flow prediction task, rather than directly using existing spatiotemporal prediction models, developers can use UCTB to easily adapt existing spatiotemporal prediction models (e.g., creating spatial graphs useful for the target task, even if these graphs are not used in the model's original paper).
+In other words, given a specific STP task, rather than directly using existing STP services, developers can use UCTB to easily construct services based on their own needs (e.g., creating spatial graphs useful for the target task, even if these graphs are not used in the model's original paper).
 Specifically, UCTB provides both spatial and temporal feature transformation interfaces (i.e., \textit{ST\_MoveSample} and \textit{GraphGenerator}) which may help developers to flexibly generate useful temporal sequence features and spatial graphs for the target prediction task.